Associate Professor Keith Hunter

 Biography

-Keith Hunter's primary research interests revolve around organizational networks, culture, and leadership.
-He is particularly interested in how social networks both influence and reflect the active mental models and power dynamics within organizations.
+Keith Hunter's primary research interests revolve around organizational networks, power, and leadership.
+He is particularly interested in how social networks both influence and reflect active mental models and power dynamics within groups and organizations.
 His investigations of the patterns of interaction among people and their implications for human behavior and organizational outcomes are of critical significance to tomorrow's business leaders.

 His rich background inspires his research and drives the practical orientation of his teaching.
-During his six years in the US Navy, he served as a team leader in fire and radiological incident response, as well as engineering operations.
-His military service was followed by 12 years as a software engineer that included both research lab and start-up roles developing metaheuristic search algorithms, business process simulations and human decision-making models.
+During his six years in the US Navy, he served as a team leader in fire and radiological incident response and engineering operations.
+His military service was followed by 12 years as a software engineer, including research lab and start-up roles developing metaheuristic search algorithms, business process simulations, and human decision-making models.

-He promotes critical examination and enactment of USF’s mission of social justice in all of his courses and aspires to model the way through his volunteer work and strong advocacy for community engaged learning.
+Dr. Hunter promotes critical examination and enactment of USF’s mission of social justice in all of his courses, and he aspires to model the way through his volunteer work and strong advocacy of community-engaged learning.

 Expertise